MooseCowBear/mercury/README.md

 ### How group messaging works

-A user create a private group chat by selecting any number of other users.
+A user creates a private group chat by selecting any number of other users.

 Group chats keep track of their members with a join table called `chat_participants`.